Crown Heights riot: Death of Gavin Cato

 Accounts differ as to the next sequence of events.
 After the collision, Lifsh said that the first thing he did was to try to lift the car in order to free the two children beneath it.
-Members of the EMS unit, who arrived on the scene about three minutes after the accident, said that Lifsh was being beaten and pulled out of the station wagon by three or four men.
-A volunteer ambulance from the Hatzolah ambulance corps arrived on the scene at about 8:23 pm, followed by police and a City ambulance.
-The latter took Gavin Cato to Kings County Hospital, arriving at 8:32 pm; Cato was pronounced dead shortly thereafter.
+Members of the Hatzolah EMS unit, who arrived on the scene about three minutes after the crash, said that Lifsh was being beaten and pulled out of the station wagon by three or four men.
+A volunteer ambulance from the Hatzolah ambulance corps arrived on the scene at about 8:23 p.m., followed by police and a City ambulance.
+The latter took Gavin Cato to Kings County Hospital, arriving at 8:32 p.m.; Cato was pronounced dead shortly thereafter.
 Volunteers from a second Hatzolah ambulance helped Angela Cato, until a second City ambulance arrived and took her to the same hospital.

 Two attending police officers, as well as a technician from the City ambulance, directed the Hatzolah driver to remove Lifsh from the scene for his safety, while Gavin Cato was being removed from beneath the station wagon.
 According to The New York Times, more than 250 neighborhood residents, mostly black teenagers, many of whom were shouting "Jews!
 Jews!
 Jews!", jeered the driver of the car and turned their anger on the police.

 Some members of the community were outraged because Lifsh was taken from the scene by a private ambulance service while city emergency workers were still trying to free the children who were pinned under the car.
 Some believed that Gavin Cato died because the Hatzolah ambulance crew was unwilling to help non-Jews.
 There was a rumor at the time that Lifsh was intoxicated.
-A breath alcohol test administered by police within 70 minutes of the accident indicated this was not the case.
-Other rumors circulating shortly after the accident included: Lifsh was on a cell phone, Lifsh did not have a valid driver's license, and that police prevented people, including Gavin Cato's father, from assisting in the rescue of the children.
+A breath alcohol test administered by police within 70 minutes of the crash indicated this was not the case.

 Later that evening, as the crowds and rumors grew, people threw bottles and rocks.
 Someone reportedly shouted, "Let's go to Kingston Avenue and get a Jew!"
 A number of black youths set off westward toward Kingston Avenue (0.7 mi away from Utica Avenue), a street of predominantly Jewish residents several blocks away, vandalizing cars, and throwing rocks and bottles as they went.